Stop lying to yourself and others. Get in touch with reality. Identify what’s true.

 PS: This only really works great if you don’t have to speak to anyone for awhile.

 Unrealized gains are one of the most powerful tools in becoming rich, and it is one of the reason why some some never pay any taxes.
-It’s the reason that some investors, can continually compound all of the money they have invested, unlike most, who pay taxes and start the next year with less, only to have to gain to get back where that left off before paying taxes. …
+It’s the reason that some investors, can continually compound all of the money they have invested, unlike most, who pay taxes and start the next year with less, only to have to gain to get back where that left off before paying taxes.
+Unrealized gains are also so often misunderstood.
+Most people think you will have to realize them eventually, and the truth is, not necessarily.
+You can get value out of the assets, without having to realize them. …

 It’s no surprise that many of the greatest investors are or were at once great entrepreneurs.
 Because as investors, generally, most often, if not basically always, you’re investing into businesses, enterprises and capital markets.
 The better you understand business, the better you’ll know what a great business is, and what a great investment is.